-At the turn of the 5th century AD much of the known world was in a state of upheaval as the Roman empire began to splinter and recede.
+At the turn of the 5th century much of western Europe was in a state of upheaval as the Roman empire began to splinter and recede.
 Its outermost borders were neglected as troops were withdrawn from the frontiers to help defend Rome from ‘barbarian’ invasion.

 Britain lay at the very edge of the Roman Empire and it was one of the first to suffer from the loss of its imperial defenders.
 Just over the channel several tribes eyed Britain’s green and now almost completely unprotected shores.
 It wasn’t long before the first raiders landed.

 The Angles, Jutes, Saxons and other Germanic peoples of north-western Europe began to assail Britain in increasing numbers, the Britons reportedly fought off a sizeable Saxon incursion in 408 AD, but the attacks grew more frequent.

 By 410, the native Britons were facing invasions on multiple fronts.
 To the north, the Picts and Scots took advantage of the now unmanned Hadrian’s Wall; to the east and south, tribes from mainland Europe had landed – either to pillage or settle Britain’s fertile lands.

 The Britons appealed to Emperor Honorius for aid, but all he sent was a message which bid them ‘look to their own defences’.
 This marks the official end of Roman rule in Britain.